ME 302 Machine Design

 Sexual Misconduct/Sexual Harassment Reporting

 Saint Martin's University is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence.
 There are Title IX/sexual harassment posters around campus that include the contact information for confidential reporting and formal reporting.
 Confidential reporting is where you can talk about incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
 Confidential resources include the Counseling and Wellness Center (1st floor St. Raphael Center) or the Student Health Center (Burton Hall 102).
-These confidential resources can help you without having to report your situation to the formal reporting process via the Interim Dean of Students – Ms. Ann Adams, Title IX Coordinator & Associate VP of Human Resources – Ms. Cynthia Johnson, and/or Public Safety – Ms. Sharon Schnebly unless you request that they make a report.
+These confidential resources can help you without having to report your situation to the formal reporting process via the Interim Dean of Students - Ms. Ann Adams, Title IX Coordinator & Associate VP of Human Resources - Ms. Cynthia Johnson, and/or Public Safety - Ms. Sharon Schnebly unless you request that they make a report.
 Please be aware that, in compliance with Title IX and under the Saint Martin's University policies, educators must report incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
+If you disclose any of these situations in class, on papers, or to me personally, I am required to report it.
 I appreciate that you feel comfortable talking with me.
 No one deserves to experience such behavior.
 Please know that our conversation is not confidential, but it is private.
-As someone who cares about your safety and well-being, I want you know that I have a responsibility to tell a member of the Title IX Team (listed above) so that he/she is aware and can provide you with information about options available to you regarding your safety and access to support services
+As someone who cares about your safety and well-being, I want you know that I have a responsibility to tell a member of the Title IX Team (listed above) so that he/she is aware and can provide you with information about options available to you regarding your safety and access to support services.